Performing Prior-Art Search in Pharmaceutical Domain – A Structured Approach – Webinar

 Additionally, other aspects like route of administration, dosage form, etcetera, are case specific, and they may or may not impact the relevance of a reference.
 We have already covered the differentiating points between FTO and landscape above.

 Now, let us understand the above mentioned points through these examples.

 The example one can be considered equivalent to our composition A+B+C+D wherein A, B and C are baclofen, sorbitol and naltrexone, and D is excipient.

-Third, patents claiming only baclofen, sorbitol or naltrexone would be considered potentially relevant as they do not pose a direct threat to the technology.
+Third, patents claiming only baclofen, sorbitol or naltrexone is potentially relevant.
+As they do not pose a direct threat to the technology.

-The fourth point is patents claiming additional agents in addition to these three active agents would be considered non relevant in case of FTO, and in case of landscape, the additional agent with these active agents would be considered relevant as we discussed in the previous slide.
+The fourth point is patents claiming additional agents in addition to these three active agents is non relevant in case of FTO.
+And in case of landscape, the additional agent with these active agents is relevant as we discussed in the previous slide.

 Further, to elaborate the point of analysing an independent claim having a specific indication i.e., multiple sclerosis here.
 So, for an FTO formulation, such patents will be marked related or similar, but not relevant wherein the use or indication of drug formulation of our interest is unknown.